Internal SRU team docs

 The following review procedure is recommended:

-• Open the unapproved queue for a particular release, e. g. https://launchpad.net/ubuntu/noble/+queue?queue_state=1 for noble.
+• Open the unapproved queue for a particular release, e.g. Upload queue for noble.
 This shows the list of SRU uploads which have to be reviewed, commented on, and approved/accepted/rejected.

-• Review the bugs for complete description, justification, check that they have a stable release task, are conformant to SRU rules, etc, and comment accordingly.
+• Review the bugs for complete description, justification, check that they have a stable release task, conform to SRU rules, etc, and comment accordingly.

-• Scrutinize the debdiff for matching the changes in the bugs, not having unrelated changes, etc. If you have doubts, comment on the bug.
+• Scrutinise the debdiff for matching the changes in the bugs, not having unrelated changes, etc. If you have doubts, comment on the bug.

 • If you are in the ubuntu-sru team: